 There are many types of bounce that you can choose from and each will give you a different experience as well as different benefits.
 When looking at rebounders or mini trampolines, look for the type of bounce it will provide:

 - Consistent across the whole mat or soft in the middle and firmer around the edges

 Some frames are meant to move a little, which helps reduce tension from the rebounder as you bounce.
 Others may start to move as you use them for a while and get a little noisy, which is a sign of a cheaply made frame.

 The type of springs you choose greatly impact the experience you will have with your small indoor trampoline.
 Some will give you a softer bounce and some a harder one.
-Some will never have to be replaced and some every year or two.

 It isn’t just about the springs.
 The mat also plays a very important part in the experience you will get with your small indoor trampoline.
 Some mats will begin to sag after just a short time, some will even begin to fray.

 It can be a bit of an issue if the springs or bands that connect the mat to the frame are exposed.
 Make sure the rebounder or trampoline you choose has a safety cover or mat that will protect you from accidentally jumping into these springs or bands while rebounding.